simokitkat/Stats-preview-card-component/README.md

-# Stats-preview-card-component
-HTML &amp; CSS
+# This is a HTML & CSS responsive design!